builtbytim/safehome-client/README.md

 ## Data Fetching

-Data fetching in SafeHome is handled using React Query, ensuring efficient and reliable data retrieval.
+Data fetching in Propvest is handled using React Query, ensuring efficient and reliable data retrieval.

 ## State Management

-SafeHome utilizes Zustand for state management.
+Propvest utilizes Zustand for state management.